 Links on The Nexus Today take you to other sites.
 The Nexus Today does not have any control over the privacy practices or the content of these third party sites.
 We encourage you to read the privacy policies of any website visited via links from The Nexus Today.

 The Nexus Today itself does not currently use any cookies.
-At some point in the future we may add cookies to allow users to optionally save their settings or provide other convenience factors; if so, this section will be updated, and users will be notified.
+At some point in the future we may add cookies to allow users to optionally save their settings or provide other convenience factors.
+If so, this section will be updated.

 Voluntarily Submitted Information